aws-samples/r53resolver-query-log-parser/README.md

 ```

 ## Data flow
-This project will
+This project has 4 main steps of the flow
+1. S3 bucket that holds malicious domains file, AWS Lambda `import_malicious_list/import_malicious_list.py` which parses that file and then stores it in DynamoDB table
-1. ingest Route53 DNS logs into Kinesis Firehose data stream
+2. Route53 DNS logs will be ingested into Kinesis Firehose data stream
-2. perform inline processing using AWS Lambda to check if DNS query was to malicious domain or not
+3. Using AWS Lambda (inline processing) `find_bad_domain/find_bad_domain.py` to check if DNS query was resolving to  malicious domain
-3. output the modified DNS query reecords, indicating if queried DNS is malicious, to S3 bucket for further processing (i.e Athena)
+4. Output the modified DNS query reecords, indicating if queried DNS is malicious, to S3 bucket for further processing (i.e Athena)

 Architecture-Diagram:
 ---